 Transition Year child care assistance can help families pay for child care while they work, go to school, or look for work up to one year after their Minnesota Family Investment Program (MFIP) or Diversionary Work Program (DWP) case closes.

 To qualify, your family must meet both of these criteria:

-Have participated in MFIP or DWP for one out of the past six months
+Have participated in MFIP or DWP for at least one of the past six months

 Talk to your worker about getting Transition Year child care assistance.